4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 Brand positioning strategy
 - Consumer needs
+	- Overlap with competitor is aka losing zone
+	- Overlap with brand strength is aka winning zone
 - Brand Strengths
+	- Overlap with Competitor is aka dumb zone.
+Consumer ko farak hi nhi parh raha
 - Competitor Strengths
+Overlap of all these zones is the risky zone

 # Strategy Formulation vs Implementation

 # Email Marketing